-Abdel says that customers can also use Smart Hands, an operational support service for data centre equipment troubleshooting, remote management, and installation to leverage the company’s data centre technicians.
+Abdel says that customers can also use Smart Hands, an operational support service for data center equipment troubleshooting, remote management, and installation to leverage the company's data center technicians.

-On March 25, Equinix officially opened its doors to its fourth International Business Exchange data centre in Singapore, codenamed SG4.
-The US$74 million investment will support Singapore’s development as a smart nation.
+On March 25, Equinix officially opened its doors to its fourth International Business Exchange data center in Singapore, codenamed SG4.
+The US$74 million investment will support Singapore's development as a smart nation.